jakoss/SoundFingerprinting.Extensions.LMDB/README.md

 dotnet add package SoundFingerprinting.Extensions.LMDB
 ```

+As a requirement from dependent library `Spreads.LMDB` you have to provide native lmdb library yourself (considering your application architecture target).
+Take proper native library from [here](https://github.com/Spreads/Spreads.LMDB/tree/master/lib/runtimes) and make sure it always get copied to your compiled application folder (the simplest way is to attach this file to project and mark it as "Copy on Build").

 To use LMDB database with SoundFingerprinting create `LMDBModelService` object and use it in algorithm, like this:

 ```csharp